 It’s easy to find conflicting advice about podcasting best practices.
 For me, this was an easy one.
 I promote my website.
 It’s the thing that I control.
 It gives people more subscription options as opposed to funneling them into an application that they might not even use (i.e., Apple Podcasts).
-It just makes sense.
+It just makes sense to me.
 So why promote Apple Podcasts instead?
 I think the theory goes that if you get a bump in subscribers within a certain period of time, you could get featured in the directory.
 Of course this would potentially give you a big boost in downloads and – hopefully – subscribers.
 However, I would still rather have my own domain name out there in the world as opposed to a link to a listing in just one of many podcast directories.

 So how do you get a boost in Apple Podcasts?

 As for getting a boost in Apple Podcasts, industry experts will tell you that their data shows that getting that boost is determined by the number of new subscribers you get within a certain period of time, let’s say a week, but they break it down even further.
 On the other hand, there is no correlation between a boost and the number of reviews you get.
 There was a discussion about this in the Podcasters Google+ Group.